kota65535/terraform-aws-ecs-saver/README.md

 - AutoStopTime: `22`
 - AutoStartWeekDay: `2`

-Start at 10:00 AM and scale down to 1 task at 2:00 AM the next day on weekdays only:
+Start at 10:00 AM and scale down to 1 task at 2:00 AM the next day on weekdays:

 - AutoStartTime: `10`
 - AutoStopTime: `2`